trinhxuankhai/ZaloAI2023/README.md

 ### Limitation
 - For this solution, our team can achieve considerable score 0.39673 from Zalo AI Benchmark.
-- However, for this solution our inference time up to 3.xx hours due to the large inference time of Large Language Model.
+- However, for this solution our inference time up to 3.xx hours which failed real time inference time on Zalo AI Benchmark due to the large inference time of Large Language Model.